Supportive Leaves Policy Appeals

 2. Prevents the student from engaging in the essential activities required to pursue an education at the University, notwithstanding accommodations and/or supportive resources made available to the student.

-A decision by the Provost to confirm the decision of the Vice-Provost, Students, to place a student on a mandated leave of absence, can be appealed to the Senior Chair (or delegate), or the Associate Chair (or delegate) of the Discipline Appeals Board of the University Tribunal.
-In such a situation, the student has to file a written notice of appeal, together with any submissions they wish to be considered, within twenty (20) business days of the Provost’s decision.
+The Student may appeal the decision of the Provost to the Senior Chair (or delegate), or the Associate Chair (or delegate) of the Discipline Appeals Board of the University Tribunal by filing a written notice of appeal, together with any submissions the Student wishes to be considered, within 20 business days of the Provost’s decision.
 The Provost may also make submissions in response to the appeal.

 The time limit for appealing may be extended by agreement between the Student and the Provost or by the decision of the Senior Chair (or delegate), or the Associate Chair (or delegate) where the Senior Chair (or delegate), or the Associate Chair (or delegate) are satisfied that neither party has been prejudiced by the delay.

-While the decision is under appeal, the terms and conditions of the mandated leave of absence shall continue to apply.
+While the decision is under appeal, the terms and conditions of the mandated Supportive Leave continue to apply.

-The Senior Chair (or delegate), or Associate Chair (or delegate) will hear and decide the appeal and their decision is final.
+The Senior Chair (or delegate), or the Associate Chair (or delegate) must hear and decide the appeal.

-At any time during the appeal process, the student may elect to explore the possibility of a voluntary leave of absence under their division’s policy.
-In the absence of an applicable divisional policy, the student may consider a voluntary leave under the provisions of the Supportive Leaves Policy.
-If a voluntary leave of absence is agreed upon jointly by the Vice-Provost, Students and the student, then the student’s appeal from the Provost’s decision is discontinued.
+At any time during the appeal process, the Student may elect to explore the possibility of a Voluntary Leave of Absence under a Divisional Policy, or in the absence of a Divisional Policy, this Policy.
+If the Voluntary Leave of Absence is agreed upon jointly by the Vice-Provost, Students, and the Student, the appeal of the Provost’s Decision must be discontinued.

 do you want an easy way to understand the supportive leaves process?